Modeling Nonlinear Control Systems via Koopman Control Family: Universal Forms and Subspace Invariance Proximity: Parameterizing the Koopman Control Family

-The proof of Lemma~\ref{l:augmentedKoopman-captures-individuals} directly follows from the definition of $\Kaug$ and is omitted for space reasons.
 Lemma~\ref{l:augmentedKoopman-captures-individuals} establishes the important fact that the action of $\Kaug$ on $\Faug$ completely captures the effect of $\Kc_{u^*}$ on $\restr{\Faug}{u=u^*} = \Fc$ (cf.~Definition~\ref{def:augmented-operator}) for all $u^* \in \Uc$.
 This shows that $\Kaug$ can be viewed as a parametrization of the KCF, i.e., by knowing the effect of $\Kaug$ on $\Faug$, one can calculate the effect of all (potentially uncountably many) members of the KCF.
 The next result shows how the augmented Koopman operator can capture relevant information regarding the evolution of functions in $\Fc$ under the trajectories of the control system~\eqref{eq:control-system}.